danieleborgo/SchoolTestGenerator/generator/README.md

 This file contains two useful enums:

 - **_StudentType_**: useful to determine a category where the student belongs, in order to specify his or her needs in the test.
+According to students needs, this software supports people who need more time, who need optional questions or who need the permission to use notes.
 - **_QuestionType_**: useful to define the category of the questions.
 Actually, only simple questions are supported, but can be easily extended to support more.